Tonksthebear/headless-components-rails/README.md

-# HeadlessViewComponent
+# Headless

 **Note:** This gem is currently a proof of concept.

-HeadlessViewComponent brings the power of [Headless UI](https://headlessui.com) to Rails developers by providing a set of unstyled, fully accessible UI components built with ViewComponent and Stimulus.
+Headless brings the power of [Headless UI](https://headlessui.com) to Rails developers by providing a set of unstyled, fully accessible UI components built with ViewComponent and Stimulus.

 It aims to offer a seamless way to integrate the highly-regarded Headless UI patterns into your Rails applications, allowing you to build complex interfaces with maximum flexibility in styling.